jtrull101/cnn-image-classifier/README.md

 ---

 <div align="center">
-  <strong>Made with ❤️ and 🧠 for Alzheimer's research</strong>
+  <strong>Made with dedication for Alzheimer's research</strong>
   <br><br>
-  ⭐ Star this repo if you find it helpful!
+  Star this repo if you find it helpful!
 </div>